5 Pink Birds: Discover Nature’s Rosy-Colored Beauties

 The Science Behind Pink Plumage

-Pink birds get their color from diet, genetics, and environment.
-Birds like pink birds and rosy finches get their pink from carotenoids in their food.
-These pigments make their feathers pink, captivating us all.
+Some birds get their rosy color from their diet, genetics, and environment.
+Species like rosy finches derive their pink hue from carotenoids found in their food.
+These pigments tint their feathers, capturing everyone’s attention.

 Natural Habitats and Distribution